facebook/react-native-website/docs/native-modules-ios.md

 Native modules also support a unique kind of argument - a callback.
 Callbacks are used to pass data from Objective-C to JavaScript for asynchronous methods.
 They can also be used to asynchronously execute JS from the native side.

 For iOS, callbacks are implemented using the type `RCTResponseSenderBlock`.
-Below the callback parameter `myCallBack` is added to the `createCalendarEvent()` Method:
+Below the callback parameter `myCallBack` is added to the `createCalendarEvent()` method:

 ```objectivec
 RCT_EXPORT_METHOD(createCalendarEvent:(NSString *)title